-Two tiers of entity certification are available, described in Table 7:
+Two levels of entity certification are available, described in Table 7:

-Table 7: Entity Tiered Certifications
+Table 7: Levels of Entity Certification

-Entity Tier Entity Certification Requirements Tier 1 Climate Mitigation Criteria At the time of certification the Assessed Entity's basic chemicals production facilities average emissions intensity and/or energy intensity of each group of chemicals under scop of these criteria meets the entity level pathway threshold and their future Performance Targets to 2050 continue to meet those declining thresholds (see Section 4.1, Table 5); and The Assessed Entity's Transition Plan provides credible evidence that those futur Performance Targets to 2050 will be met (see the draft Climate Bonds Standard v4.0 (Part Section 3.2) for detailed requirements in respect of the Transition Plan); and The Assessed Entity provides sufficient external transparency and assurance in respect of these Performance Targets and Transition Plans (see the draft Climate Bonds Standard v4 (Part D Sections 6 and 7) for detailed requirements in respect of disclosure and extern assurance); and If any of the Assessed Entities basic chemicals production facilities use alternative feedstoch or alternative fuels, implement electrification or use CCU or CCS, they must meet th respective cross-cutting criteria in Section 6.
+Certification level Entity Certification Requirements Level 1: "Aligned" At the time of certification the Certified Entity's basic chemicals production facilities average emissions intensity and/or energy intensity of each group of chemicals under scope of these criteria meets the entity level pathway threshold and their future Performance Targets to 2050 continue to meet those declining thresholds (see Section 4.1, Table 5 and the methodological notes in Section 5.3); and If any of the Certified Entities basic chemicals production facilities use alternative feedstocks or alternative fuels, implement electrification or use CCU or CCS, they must meet the respective cross-cutting criteria in Section 6.
 More details in Section 3, Table 3.
 For any plant becoming operational post certification date, that plant will meet the criteria described in Section 6 from day 1 of commencing operation.
-Details of this to be provided it the company's transition plan.
-Tier 2 The criteria are the same as for Tier 1, except: The Assessed Entity's basic chemicals production facilities average emissions intensity does not meet the emissions intensity threshold at the time of certification, but the future Performance Targets align with those entity-level emissions thresholds by 2030 and continue to align thereafter through to 2050 (see Section 4.1, Table 5)
+Details of this to be provided in the Certified Entity's transition plan.
+Adaptation and Resilience Criteria: At the time of certification, all of the Assessed Entity's facilities meet the adaptation and resilience criteria described in Section 4.2.
+Level 2: "Transitioning" The Certified Entity's basic chemicals production facilities average emissions intensity does not meet the emissions intensity threshold at the time of certification, but the future Performance Targets align with those entity-level emissions thresholds by 2030 and continue to align thereafter through to 2050 (see Section 4.1, Table 5 and the methodological notes in Section 5.3)

-5.2 Criteria for Sustainability Linked Bonds (SLBs)
+5.2 Base Chemicals Criteria for Sustainability-Linked Debt (SLD)

-Two tiers of SLB certification are available, described in Table 8:
+Two levels of SLB certification are available, described in Table 8: